droveda/oauth2-openidconnect-course/NOTES03.md

 ### Oauth 2.0 - OAuth Scopes
 A Scope is just a string.
 Think about it as an application role.
 In enterprise applications we typically do not explicity authorize an application to make an api call on our behalf.
-IN enterprise applications - the client, the resource server and Authorization server are all usually controlled by the same company and there is really no notion of a Third Party application as such.
+In enterprise applications - the client, the resource server and Authorization server are all usually controlled by the same company and there is really no notion of a Third Party application as such.
 Users are typically associated in active directory with groups, so what we really need is automatic authorizations to take place and the scopes to be set automatically based on the user Active Directory roles.

 ![Hybrid Encryption](/images/scopes01.png)